Click here to play the Audio.

 Parents

-According to Social Development in Children (n.d.), to support social development in children, parents can:
+According to Social Development in Children (n.d.), parents can support their child’s social-emotional development in the following ways:

 Resource: